 (1719 - 1767 ?, 1770 - 1773 ?), near Barkman

 A French stockaded trading post built by Jean Baptiste Bénard de La Harpe at a Caddo (Nasoni) Indian village somewhere on the south bank of the Red River below Spanish Bluff (about six miles northeast of New Boston).
 Exact location undetermined.
 One source speculates possibly at Roseborough Lake, northeast of town, south of Ashdown, Arkansas.
 Also referred to as Poste des Cadodaquious, after the French pronunciation of "Kadohadacho", the Caddo Indian name for this area.
 The French maintained control here until after the Louisiana cession to Spain.
 The Spanish attempted to re-establish the post in 1770 as Fort San Luiz de los Cadodachos.
-The name Fort St. Louis de Carlorette is an American misnomer.
+The name Fort St. Louis de "Carlorette" is an American misnomer.

 (1863), near Clarksville

-A CSA river fort.
+A CSA river defense.
 Undetermined location.

 (Lake Bob Sandlin State Park)

 A Texas Ranger post located along the Cherokee Trail, one mile north of the Cypress Creek crossing, about 13 miles southwest of Mount Pleasant.
 No remains.
 The Miller Cemetery (aka Fort Sherman Cemetery) is located on or near the site, within the state park.

 Located somewhere on Cypress Creek in the general vicinity was Camp Sherman (3) (1840), a Texas Ranger post.

 A Texas Ranger post located somewhere in what was then Red River County, possibly along either Big Cypress Creek or the Sulphur River.